KiltedCode/khandaria-campaign/characters/idea-notes/barbarian.md

 - liquid courage
     -  While raging, the barbarian increases her morale bonus on saving throws against mind-affecting effects by +1 for each alcoholic drink she consumes during her rage, to a maximum of +1 increase per four barbarian levels.
 - increased damage reduction
+    - The barbarian’s damage reduction increases by 2/— whenever she is raging.
+A barbarian can select this rage power up to three times.
+Its effects stack.
+A barbarian must be at least 8th level to select this rage power.
+- Renewed Vigor
+    - As a standard action, the barbarian heals 1d8 points of damage + her Constitution modifier.
+For every 4 levels the barbarian has beyond 4th, the amount healed increases by 1d8 (to a maximum of 5d8 at 20th level).
+This ability can be used only once per day.
+The barbarian must be at least 4th level to select this rage power.

 ### Feats